-Cf. Edelman v.
-Jordan, 415 U. S. 651 (1974).
-Moreover, the rationale of Kenosha would have to be disturbed, to avoid closing all avenues under § 1983 to injunctive relief against constitutional violations by local government.
-The Court of Appeals in this case suggested that we import, by analogy, the Eleventh Amendment "fiction" of Ex parte Young into § 1983, 532 F. 2d 259, 264-266 (CA2 1976).
+(1974).\ Second, and more importantly, the rationale of Kenosha would have to be disturbed, unless all avenues under § 1983 to injunctive relief against constitutional violations by local government were to be closed.
+The Court of Appeals in this case suggested that we import the Eleventh Amendment "fiction" of Ex parte Young into § 1983, 532 F. 2d 259, 264-266 (CA2 1976).
 That approach, however, would create tension with Kenosha because it would require "a bifurcated application" of "the generic word 'person' in § 1983" to public officials "depending on the nature of the relief sought against them."
 412 U. S., at 513.
-A public official sued in his official capacity for carrying out official policy would be a "person" for purposes of injunctive relief, but a non-"person" in an action for damages.
-The Court's holding avoids this difficulty.
-See ante, at 30 n.
-55.
+A public official sued in his official capacity would be a "person" for purposes of injunctive relief, but a non-"person" in an action for damages.

-Finally, if we continued to adhere to a rule of absolute municipal immunity under § 1983, we could not long avoid the question whether "we should, by analogy to our decision in Bivens v.
+Finally, if we continue to adhere to a rule of absolute municipal immunity under § 1983, we cannot long avoid the question whether "we should, by analogy to our decision in Bivens v.
 Six Unknown Fed.
-Narcotics Agents, 403 U. S. 388 (1971), imply a cause of action directly from the Fourteenth Amendment which would not be subject to the limitations contained in § 1983..."
-Mt.
+Narcotics Agents, 403 U. S. 388 (1971), imply a cause of action directly from the Fourteenth Amendment which would not be subject to the limitations contained in § 1983. . . . " Mt.
 Healthy City Board of Ed. v.
-Doyle, 429 U. S. 274, 278 (1977).
-One aspect of that inquiry would be whether there are any "special factors counselling hesitation in the absence of affirmative action by Congress," Bivens, supra, at 396, such as an "explicit congressional declaration that persons injured by a [municipality] may not recover money damages . . . , but must instead be remitted to another remedy, equally effective in the view of Congress," id., at 397.
-In light of the Court's persuasive re-examination in today's decision of the 1871 debates, I would have difficulty inferring from § 1983 "an explicit congressional declaration" against municipal liability for the implementation of official policies in violation of the Constitution.
-Rather than constitutionalize a cause of action against local government that Congress intended to create in 1871, the better course is to confess error and set the record straight, as the Court does today.9
+Doyle, 429 U. S., at 278.
+One aspect of that inquiry would be whether there are any "special factors counselling hesitation in the absence of affirmative action by Congress," Bivens, supra, at 396, such as an "explicit congressional declaration that persons injured by a [municipality] may not recover money damages . . . , but must instead be remitted to another remedy, equally effective in the view of Congress," id., at 897.
+In light of the Court's persuasive re-examination of the 1871 debates in today's decision, I would have difficulty inferring from § 1983 "an explicit congressional declaration" against municipal liability for the implementation of official policies pec nens for carrying out official policy against losal grommental antitier

-8 To the extent that the complaints in those cases asserted claims against the individual defendants in their personal capacity, as well as official capacity, the Court would have had authority to award the relief requested.
+&lt;sup>8To the extent that the complaints in those cases asserted claims of personal liability, as well as official capacity, the Court had jurisdiction to render decision.
 There is no suggestion in the opinions, however, that the practices at issue were anything other than official, duly authorized policies.